XinshaoAmosWang/cd_Adversaries_in_attention/README.md

     - 'evaluate' to evaluate the robustness of given model to adversarial perturbations to input images
 - mode
     - 'unproc' for receiving unnormalized (not normalized for mean and std-dev) images available in raw format in a given folder
-        - path_img = 'data.t7',
-    - 'preproc' for receiving normalized images available in t7 format
         - path_label = '#dataset/label_gt.lua', -- label file (in order*)
         - path_img = '#dataset/image_gt.lua', -- image file (in order*)
-        - list_labels = '#dataset/overfeat_label.lua',
+        - list_labels = '#dataset/label_names.lua',
+    - 'preproc' for receiving normalized images available in t7 format
+        - path_img = 'data.t7',

 - path_model
     - pass a single-entry table containing the path to model wts. for standard architectures (VGG/Overfeat): <br/>